openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_information/additional_course_information.rst

 .. only:: Partners

   For courses on edx.org, you add the FAQ in Publisher.
 The FAQ has a limit of 2500 characters, including spaces.
-For more information, see :ref:`Pub Create a Course <Pub Create a Course>`.
+For more information, see `Pub Create a Course`_.

   For courses on Edge, you add the FAQ in Studio.
 For more information, see :ref:`Creating a Course About Page <Creating a Course About Page>`.